Tanger Factory Outlet Centers (NYSE:SKT) Issues FY 2022 Earnings Guidance

-Tanger Factory Outlet Centers (NYSE:SKT – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $1.71-$1.79 for the period.
+Tanger Factory Outlet Centers (NYSE:SKT – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided EPS guidance of $1.71-$1.79 for the period.
 The company issued revenue guidance of -.

-Tanger Factory Outlet Centers (NYSE:SKT – Get Rating) last issued its quarterly earnings results on Thursday, May 5th.
+Tanger Factory Outlet Centers (NYSE:SKT – Get Rating) last announced its earnings results on Thursday, May 5th.
 The real estate investment trust reported $0.19 EPS for the quarter, missing analysts’ consensus estimates of $0.40 by ($0.21).
-Tanger Factory Outlet Centers had a return on equity of 5.04% and a net margin of 5.84%.
-The company had revenue of $108.87 million during the quarter, compared to the consensus estimate of $101.62 million.
-During the same quarter in the previous year, the business posted $0.40 EPS.
-The firm’s revenue for the quarter was up 8.1% on a year-over-year basis.
-Sell-side analysts anticipate that Tanger Factory Outlet Centers will post 1.73 earnings per share for the current year.
+The firm had revenue of $108.87 million for the quarter, compared to analysts’ expectations of $101.62 million.
+Tanger Factory Outlet Centers had a net margin of 5.84% and a return on equity of 5.04%.
+The business’s revenue was up 8.1% compared to the same quarter last year.
+During the same quarter last year, the business earned $0.40 earnings per share.
+Analysts forecast that Tanger Factory Outlet Centers will post 1.73 EPS for the current fiscal year.

 About Tanger Factory Outlet Centers (Get Rating)